visgl/loaders.gl/docs/api-reference/gltf-loaders/gltf-parser.md

 Notes:
 * linked binary resources will be loaded and resolved (if url is available).
-* base64 encoded binary data inside the JSON payload will be decodec
+* base64 encoded binary data inside the JSON payload will be decoded

-### async parseSync(arrayBuffer : ArrayBuffer) : Object
+### parseSync(arrayBuffer : ArrayBuffer) : Object

 Parses an in-memory, glTF/GLB formatted `ArrayBuffer` a JSON tree with binary typed arrays and image nodes.

 Once the `parseSync()` method has successfully completed the accessors in this class can be used.

+Notes:
-Synchronous parsing does not handle linked resources
+* **Synchronous parsing does not handle linked resources**

 ### resolveScenegraphs() : Object